 SR-22 Insurance: State-by-State Requirements + Cost (2026)

 An SR-22 is not insurance — it is a one-page certificate your insurer files with the state confirming that you carry at least the minimum liability coverage.
-Forty-one states use the SR-22 form; the remaining nine use a state-specific equivalent.
+Forty-two states use the SR-22 form; the remaining eight use a state-specific equivalent (Delaware, Kentucky, Maryland, Massachusetts, New Jersey, New York, North Carolina, and Pennsylvania), as does the District of Columbia.
 The filing fee runs $15-$25 per insurer, but the policy that backs it usually costs 50-200% more than a standard policy because the underlying conviction (DUI, at-fault uninsured accident, repeat violations) marks you as high-risk for three years.
 Florida and Virginia use a higher-coverage version called FR-44 for DUI cases.
 Comparison shopping is essential — premiums between SR-22-friendly carriers can vary by 70% or more for the same driver.

 What an SR-22 actually is